 For 40 years, Magic has provided the GTA with some of the most advanced energy-efficient windows in the world.
 Our innovative replacement windows, patio doors and Window Walls can add style and performance to any home.
 Welcome to our blog, where we provide consumers with the information and inspiration they need to make informed decisions about replacing their windows.

-Even for the most diligent and energy-conscious homeowners, windows, doors and skylights can be a major source of energy loss in the home.
-In some cases, the losses can climb to 35%.1 In Toronto and the GTA, where temperatures fluctuate so dramatically over the course of the year, this amount of energy loss equates to inflated energy bills.
-At a time when smart energy usage and conservation is at the forefront of the national conversation, it’s imperative that homeowners take whatever steps they can to mitigate energy loss.
+Even for the most diligent and energy-conscious homeowners, windows, doors, and skylights can be a major source of energy loss in the home.
+In some cases, the losses can climb to 35%.1 In Toronto, Mississauga, Oakville, and Ontario cottage country, where temperatures fluctuate so dramatically over the course of the year, this amount of energy loss equates to inflated energy bills.
+At a time when smart energy usage and conservation are at the forefront of the national conversation, it’s imperative that homeowners take whatever steps they can to mitigate energy loss.

 And while there are plenty of things homeowners can do to make their homes more efficient, installing energy-efficient windows presents an effective, long-term solution.
 Read on to learn what window features to look out for that will help to better seal your home against unwanted energy loss.